lynfaina/Legacy-Systems-Security-Lab/README.md

-# Legacy Systems Security Lab — Secure Mortgage Calculator
+# Legacy Systems Security Lab - Secure Mortgage Calculator

 A COBOL financial module that demonstrates how **input-validation vulnerabilities** occur in legacy banking systems, and how **defensive programming** mitigates them.

 The program is a working mortgage calculator on the surface.
-Its real purpose is to show how a hardened legacy system safely handles untrusted user input — rejecting, sanitizing, and logging bad data instead of trusting it.
+Its real purpose is to show how a hardened legacy system safely handles untrusted user input; rejecting, sanitizing, and logging bad data instead of trusting it.

 > **Author:** Angeline Nicole Faina
 > **Language:** COBOL (compiled with GnuCOBOL)